-By the age of 14 ,he had been sailing and racing competitively for over 6 years.
+By 14, he had been sailing and racing competitively for over six years.

 Homeschooling / Un-schooling

-Because we lived like vagabonds in 2011, the kids did not go to a physical school.
-My husband and I had to homeschool them and let me tell you it was hard as hell.
+Because we lived like vagabonds in 2011, the kids did not attend a physical school.
+My husband and I had to homeschool them, and let me tell you; it was hard as hell.
 It was too much.

-I think I would have done a better job had we been in our own home and not moved but it’s water under the bridge now.
+I would have done a better job had we been in our own home and not moved, but it’s water under the bridge now.

 Not Enough Dating

-But, my husband and I did not take enough personal time to develop our relationship in 2011.
-We barely did anything all of last year.
-We were really busy with all that was going on, but that’s no excuse.
+Unfortunately, my husband and I did not take enough personal time to develop our relationship in 2011.
+We were busy with all that was going on, but that was no excuse.